scikit-hep/hepconvert/README.md

 # Installation

-Awkward Array can be installed from [PyPI](https://pypi.org/project/odapt) using pip:
+odapt can be installed from [PyPI](https://pypi.org/project/odapt) using pip:

 ```bash
 pip install odapt